ONSdigital/dp/training/services/INFRASTRUCTURE.md

 Go to [Subnets](https://eu-west-1.console.aws.amazon.com/vpc/home?region=eu-west-1#subnets:) and use the filter to look at the subnets in the `develop` environment.
 - Can you see the web and publishing subnets?
 - Are the IP addresses what you'd expect?
+- Can you see what is part of the different availability zones?